KornelWitkowski/Deep-Q-Learning-with-Tensorflow/README.md

 ![Alt Text](https://github.com/KornelWitkowski/Deep-Q-Learning-with-Tensorflow/blob/main/LunarLander-v2/video-start.gif)

 After a few hundreds epochs the neural network is able to keep the lander safe.
-However, it is not able to land in episode time.
+However, it is not able to land in the episode time.

 ![Alt Text](https://github.com/KornelWitkowski/Deep-Q-Learning-with-Tensorflow/blob/main/LunarLander-v2/video-middle.gif)